airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 ### Requirements

-* Credentials to a Google Service Account (or Google Service Account with delegated Domain Wide Authority)
+* Credentials to a Google Service Account (or Google Service Account with delegated Domain Wide Authority) or Google User Account
-* Email address of the workspace admin who created the Service Account

 ## How to create the client credentials for Google Search Console, to use with Airbyte?

 You can either:
 * Use the existing `Service Account` for your Google Project with granted Admin Permissions
+* Use the existing `User Account` for your Google Project with granted Admin Permissions
 * Create the new `Service Account` credentials for your Google Project, and grant Admin Permissions to it
 * Follow the `Delegating domain-wide authority` process to obtain the necessary permissions to your google account from the administrator of Workspace